 The Best Types of Yarn to Use for Arm Knitting

 Getting the hang of it can take some time but the results are worth it.
 The main thing to keep in mind is practice.
-"Arm knitting is easy to learn, just be patient with yourself as you are learning a new skill.
-It will take a little bit of time for your arms to do what you want them to," says Weil.
-"Here is a great free video that shows you how to arm knit.
-I suggest practicing with something simple and then adding more complex stitch patterns or shaped projects."
-Over time it will become as natural to you as traditional knitting had.
+"Arm knitting is easy to learn, just be patient with yourself as you are learning a new skill," says Weil.
+Start by practicing something simple and then move onto more complex stitch patterns or shaped projects.
+Over time it will become as natural to you as traditional knitting.

 Another difference is the type of yarn you use.
 Traditional knitting projects use yarn that is less dense in thickness than the type of yarn you will use for arm knitting.
 While there are a variety of brands and weights to choose from, there is one type to avoid.
 "I do not recommend wool roving that is untreated," Weil says.
 "Though it is the correct size for arm knitting and will look fantastic at first, it will pill and shed wool quickly."

 Instead, opt for one of these lauded skeins.